Reading is fun

-Grammar practice in free,
+Grammar practice in free, PDF short stories

-Classroom Cereal is a series of free, printable short stories that double as grammar exercises.
-The original short stories are published monthly and in five parts.
-Each part of the story contains five grammatical errors.
+Classroom Cereal is a series of free, PDF short stories that double as grammar exercises.
+Each story has five parts and each part has five grammatical mistakes for students to find as they read.
 Enjoy the story and find the errors.
 It's simple and nourishing, much like a certain grain-based breakfast food.

 Every story has five parts, each on its own PDF worksheet.
 Give students one part of the story to read each day of the week, Monday through Friday.
 The parts are short, about 200 words, so they work great as a quick warm up routine.

 While they read, students hunt for the five grammatical mistakes scattered throughout each worksheet.
 Go over each part together and discuss what students found, or collect the worksheet as classwork or (gulp) homework.